Optimizing Container Loading and Unloading through Dual-Cycling and Dockyard Rehandle Reduction Using a Hybrid Genetic Algorithm: Introduction

+Recent literature has increasingly focused on integrated optimization for port operations.
+For example, \citet{xia_loading_2020} implemented a Double Deep Q-Network (DDQN) for container loading, while \citet{yan_optimizing_2024} introduced a Deep Reinforcement Learning (DRL) framework for container repositioning.
+Other works have proposed tailored heuristics, such as branch-and-bound algorithms for minimizing crane operation time~\citep{parreno-torres_minimizing_2020}, a Probabilistic Genetic Algorithm (PGA) for integrated terminal scheduling~\citep{lu_three-stage_2021}, and a two-stage GA for job instruction sequencing~\citep{fibrianto_job_2020}.
+However, these advanced methods typically address individual components of port optimization, such as crane scheduling or rehandle reduction, in isolation.

-In contrast to the previous research, we noticed that the number of dual cycles may be maximized for a particular unloading sequence.
-Still, it can increase the number of dockyards rehandles.
-Similar issues will arise when we optimize dockyard rehandles separately without considering the unloading and loading operations.
-This work aimed to optimize the process in one model, providing an unloading sequence and a dockyard container arrangement, maximizing dual cycles, and minimizing dockyard rehandling.
-Moreover, we introduced a method called \textit{Maximizing Quay Crane Dual Cycles and Minimizing Dockyard Rehandles by GA} (QCDC-DR-GA) to solve the model.
-Finally, we verified the algorithm's robustness by comparing it with results given by QCDCS Greedy Upper Bound, GA-QCDCS strategy, GA-ILSRS with single cycling, and GA-ILSRS with dual cycling separately.
+In contrast, this research addresses the critical interdependence of these two objectives.
+We observed that an unloading sequence designed to maximize dual cycles can inadvertently increase the number of dockyard rehandles, and vice versa.
+This work aims to resolve this conflict by optimizing the entire process within a single, integrated algorithm.
+We propose a method called \textit{Maximizing QCDCs and Minimizing Dockyard Rehandles by GA} (QCDC-DR-GA) to produce an unloading sequence and a dockyard container arrangement that simultaneously maximizes dual cycles and minimizes rehandles.
+The algorithm's robustness is verified by comparing it with results from strategies that address these goals separately: the QCDCS Greedy Upper Bound, GA-QCDCS, GA-ILSRS with single cycling, and GA-ILSRS with dual cycling.